aws-samples/aws-online-data-migration-workshop/README.md

-GET HANDS-ON WITH ONLINE DATA MIGRATION OPTIONS TO SIMPLIFY & ACCELERATE YOUR JOURNEY TO AWS<br>
+GET HANDS-ON WITH ONLINE DATA MIGRATION OPTIONS TO AWS<br>
 =======================================================================

 Copyright Amazon Web Services, Inc. and its affiliates.
 All rights reserved.
 This sample code is made available under the MIT-0 license.
 See the LICENSE file.